2025 Virginia Cavaliers men's soccer team

-The 2025 Virginia Cavaliers men's soccer team will represent the University of Virginia during the 2025 NCAA Division I men's soccer season.
-The Cavaliers will be led by head coach George Gelnovatch, in his 30th season.
-They will play their home games at Klöckner Stadium in Charlottesville, Virginia.
-This will be the team's 85th season playing organized men's college soccer and their 74th playing in the Atlantic Coast Conference (ACC).
+The 2025 Virginia Cavaliers men's soccer team represented the University of Virginia during the 2025 NCAA Division I men's soccer season.
+The Cavaliers were led by head coach George Gelnovatch, in his 30th season.
+They played their home games at Klöckner Stadium in Charlottesville, Virginia.
+This was the team's 85th season playing organized men's college soccer and their 74th playing in the Atlantic Coast Conference (ACC).